What is an Executive Summary?

 If your business requires financing, this is where you should go into detail about the investment needs of your business.
 The number you include here should be clear, and should align with your projections from the previous paragraph.

-You should now have the tools and knowledge to draft an effective executive summary.
-Hopefully this article has alleviated some of the overwhelming feelings that come with getting the ball rolling.
+You should now have the tools and knowledge to draft an effective executive summary to back up your online survey findings.
+Hopefully, this article has alleviated some of the overwhelming feelings that come with getting the ball rolling.